yanzewu/line/doc/doc.md

 ### input
 ---

-Switch to interactive mode.
+Switch to interactive mode if current mode is not interactive.
 This is useful in line input and script input.
 All exisiting figures will be displayed.

 Usage: